Silentó: Career

 In June 2015, Silentó performed "Watch Me (Whip/Nae Nae)" on the ABC program Good Morning America, which he described as his breakout moment, in conjunction with the release of the song's accompanying music video.
 It had over 500 million views by December of that year; by 2020, it was one of the most-viewed hip-hop music videos on YouTube with 1.9 billion views as of May 2025.
 Also in 2015, Silentó performed at the BET Awards alongside the cast of the show Black-ish in June, at a Jack Ü concert in August, and at the Circle City Classic in September.
 "Watch Me (Whip/Nae Nae)" was nominated for the Teen Choice Award for Choice Music – R&B/Hip-Hop Song in 2015.
 Silentó was further featured on a remix of Dawin's October 2015 song "Dessert" and on Sophia Grace's June 2016 song "Girl in the Mirror".
 He later performed "Watch Me (Whip/Nae Nae)" at the 2016 Kids' Choice Awards in March of that year and in Times Square for Dick Clark's New Year's Rockin' Eve that year.

 Silentó's collaborative single with Korean singer Punch was released in 2016 and produced by Brave Brothers; it won the World Collaboration Award at the 26th Seoul Music Awards in January 2017, where Silentó performed it and "Watch Me (Whip/Nae Nae)".
 Silentó was the featured guest on Let's Dance: The Tour, a national tour from March to May 2016 that also featured DLow, We Are Toonz, iLoveMemphis, and 99 Percent.
-In March 2017, after failing to appear at two of his scheduled performances in the United Arab Emirates (UAE)—one in Al Ain and another in Abu Dhabi—the city of Al Ain placed a travel ban on Silentó, ordering him to forfeit his passport and barring him from leaving the UAE until he paid the shows' promoter (US$81,690) in lost fees.
-He soon posted a crowdfunding link to his Twitter for his return to the United States titled "Free Silento".
 Silentó's debut studio album, Fresh Outta High School, was released in August 2018, while its follow-up, Fresh Outta High School, Pt.
 2, was released five months later.
 Steve "Flash" Juon of RapReviews wrote in a review of Fresh Outta High School that the album "unintentionally feels like a slow descent into madness".

 Personal life

 In May 2019, Silentó appeared on the daytime talk show The Doctors to discuss his adverse childhood experiences and his resulting anxiety and depression.
-According to Chanel Hudson, his publicist at the time, he was scheduled to make subsequent appearances on other television shows and partake in further therapy sessions but did not attend either.
-She also stated that he attempted suicide in 2020.
+According to Chanel Hudson, his publicist at the time, he was scheduled to make subsequent appearances on other television shows and partake in further therapy sessions, but did not attend either.
+He also stated that he attempted suicide in 2020.